 Depending on your symptoms, treatment may include drugs to reduce nausea and motion sickness (anti-emetics) or vertigo and dizziness (vestibular suppressants, such as anticholinergics, antihistamines, and benzodiazepines).
 In some cases, steroids (such as prednisone) or antibiotics (such as amoxicillin) may also be prescribed.

 To pinpoint the cause of your dizziness, Duke’s balance lab uses leading-edge diagnostic tests, including computerized technology that is only available at a handful of centers nationwide.
 This comprehensive assessment of the balance system gives precise information about how your brain is processing signals from your inner ear.
 The results provide an accurate diagnosis and also guide decisions about the best treatment for you.
 Audiologists with extensive training in balance problems conduct the balance function testing and analyze the findings.

 Measures how well your eyes and inner ears work together.
 You will sit in a dark room watching various light patterns.
 At times, the chair rotates while you look straight ahead and chat with the audiologist.

 Checks for damage to the ears' vestibular nerves.
-The audiologist makes recordings from the muscles in your neck while you lie back in an exam chair and listen to sound through headphones.
+The audiologist makes recordings from the muscles in your neck and/or eyes while you lie back in an exam chair and listen to sound through headphones.

 A group of tests that measures eye movements as you look at different light patterns, and checks for signs of balance system dysfunction.
 VNG/ENG testing includes the circulation of warm or cool water through your ear canal.
 During the exam, you’ll be asked a series of simple questions while the audiologist records eye movements stimulated by the temperature change.